IfnotFr/eloquent-vuex-js/README.md

     eloquentVuex.create({
       driver: new EchoDriver({
         echo,
-        channels: [], // Public channels you want to listen
+        channels: ['public'], // Public channels you want to listen
         privateChannels: [] // Private channels you want to listen })
     })